Do I need A Lawyer?

-The justice of the peace for Kerr County presides over small claims court actions for Kerr County.
+A Justice of the Peace for Kerr County hears small claims court cases for Kerr County.

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-The court has no authority to issue an injunctive or equitable award.
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+You are unable to seek injunctive or equitable relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This type of relief would be injunctive relief.